Happy birthday, Facebook. You’ve really grown up. Heck, you’ve almost hit double-digits.

 Facebook’s stock has performed below expectations in recent months and Zuckerberg and company haven’t introduced any killer features in a long time — does anyone really care about Timeline or the horribly named Graph Search?

-I’m definitely not ready to abandon my Facebook account, but I find myself less and less drawn to the site.
+I’m definitely not ready to abandon my Facebook account, but I find myself less and less drawn to the once engaging Facebook homepage.
 A big part of that is because most of my more interesting and technologically savvy friends are spending less time there.

 2013 projects to be a very important year for Facebook.
 Can the company make the major push it seems eager to make and become a true competitor for tech titans like Apple and Google?
 If so, that probably means we’re finally going to see the long-rumored Facebook Phone (which Zuckerberg insists is not coming).
 Or, will it unveil another series of underwhelming features and continue to bleed users?